-Portable table saws -- often called benchtop saws or jobsite saws -- are popular partly because they cost less than bigger models, making them a good choice for occasional use or as a starter saw.
+Portable table saws are popular partly because they cost less than bigger models, making them a good choice for occasional use or as a starter saw.
 They're also ideal for use on jobsites or for easier storage in a small workshop.
-Portable table saws are either light enough to carry or come with a stand (which is often wheeled).
+Portable table saws include benchtop models that are light enough to carry and jobsite saws equipped with a folding stand, which is often wheeled.
 The main drawback is that these saws' small tables make it difficult to cut sheets of plywood.
 You can add various extensions to cope with this, but that means more to transport and set up.

-DeWalt also offers a few newer portable table saws that have drawn some attention.
-Among those is the DeWalt DWE7491RS (Est. $580).
-It draws raves in a review at ToolBoxBuzz.com where Todd Fratzel calls it "the best job site table saw I've ever used."
+Another saw that earns good marks from both professionals and users is the DeWalt DWE7491RS (Est. $580).
+Todd Fratzel of ToolBoxBuzz.com, who says he's normally a "huge fan" of Bosch table saws, nonetheless declares this DeWalt "the best overall job site + mobile stand option out there."
 He praises the power and accuracy of the table saw, adding that it had no trouble dealing with various materials he tested (3/4-inch plywood, 2x framing material, and 1x maple lumber).
-He especially likes the mobile stand.
-Wheeled on one end, it lets this fairly heavy saw (roughly 90 pounds) be moved around and set up by one person, and allows for the saw to be stored on end without being removed from the stand.
+He also notes that its rip capacity of 32-1/2 inches is bigger than any other portable saw's – a full 7-1/2 inches bigger than the Bosch 4100-09's.
+Fratzel loves the wheeled mobile stand, which makes it easy for one person to move this fairly heavy saw (roughly 90 pounds).
+He says the stand is very easy to set up and allows for the saw to be stored on end without being removed from the stand.